 Whether you’re renting a room (WG) or apartment in Berlin for short or long term, you’ll need certain documents to apply.

 We’ll cover both the mandatory or necessary documents, as well as the optional documents that can help improve your chances of successfully renting an apartment in Berlin.

 Tip: Have all your paperwork and documents assembled and ready BEFORE you start applying to rent a flat or apartment in Berlin.
-Competition is fierce – you want to have all your ducks in a row so you can apply as soon as new apartment listings come on.
+Competition is fierce – you want to have all your ducks in a row so you can apply after the apartment viewing.

 Necessary Documents to Rent an Apartment in Berlin

 - Copy of your passport or ID card

 - Proof of income / work contract, or

 - Bank statement (if you freelance or don’t have work yet)